NethServer/docs/developer-manual/en/backup.rst

 * ``cifs`` : save the backup on a remote SMB server.
 Authentication is mandatory.
 * ``nfs`` : save the backup on a remote NFS server.
 No authentication supported.
 * ``usb`` : save the backup on a USB device.
 The device must have a writable filesystem with a custom label.
-  When the backup is started, the system will search for an USB device with the filesystem label saved in ``SmbShare``.
+  When the backup is started, the system will search for an USB device with the filesystem label saved in ``USBLabel``.

 Backup
 ------